Bachelor of Jazz Studies Student Handbook

 Room Bookings

-MUSC 4562 students may book a maximum of four hours for dress rehearsal prior to a Credit Recital.
-MUSC 3554 students may book a maximum of three hours for dress rehearsal prior to a Credit Recital.
+Fourth-year students may book a maximum of four hours for dress rehearsal prior to a Credit Recital.
+Third-year students may book a maximum of three hours for dress rehearsal prior to a Credit Recital.

 Middays

 The Desautels Faculty of Music reserves the time slot from 12:30 pm to 1:20 pm on Monday, Wednesday and Friday for Midday Recitals.
 The primary function of the Midday Recital is to provide students with an opportunity to gain experience in performance, as both presenters and as audience.
-The Midday Recital time will also include programs by faculty members and visiting artists and scholars, and Health and Wellness events.
+The Midday Recital time will also include programs, lectures, or workshops by faculty members and visiting artists and scholars, and Health and Wellness events.

-Most programs will take place in Eva Clare Hall; it is available one hour before the Midday recital time for on-stage sound checks.
+Most programs will take place in Eva Clare Hall.
+This space will be available one hour before the Midday recital time for on-stage sound checks.

-To book a midday, use the Midday Recital Request form, available from the General Office or online on the DFOM Forms webpage.
+To book a midday, use the Midday Recital Request form on the current students page.

-The piano used at midday recitals will be either the 7’ Yamaha or the 7’ Kawai.
+In Eva Clare Hall, the piano will be either the 7’ Yamaha or the 7’ Kawai.
 These pianos will be used on a rotating basis, user preference cannot be accommodated for midday recitals.

 Food and drinks are allowed in the seating area of Eva Clare Hall during middays.
 Please pick up garbage and containers left on the floor or on seats when you are leaving the hall.